 Tuition in-state: $3,248

 The School of Plastic Arts of Puerto Rico trains students in seven different bachelor’s concentrations in the visual arts, such as photography, sculpture, painting, and fashion.
 For a very affordable annual tuition price, students can enjoy the campus setting of the beautiful historic district called Old San Juan — itself an island on the north side of Puerto Rico.
 “Viejo San Juan,” founded in 1508 by Juan Ponce de Leon, wows visitors with its walled fortifications and Caribbean-hued colonial architecture.
+If you are an aspiring artist, consider attending college in the Caribbean.

 5. Northern Marianas College — Saipan, Northern Mariana Islands